Funbit-AS/gha-deploy-wagtail-zappa/README.md

 A custom GitHub Action will deploy a Wagtail project to AWS Lambda

 ## Usage
+The major tag version does not need to be changed.
 The custom action will take the following inputs:
 - `project-name `: name of the project
 - `deployment-target `: either `staging` or `production`